faranalytics/socketnaut/README.md

 #### serviceProxy.shutdown()
 Performs a graceful shutdown.
 The `Server` is closed.
 Event listeners are removed.
 Worker threads are terminated asynchronously.
 The process exits.

-The return value contains a `Promise` that resolves to an `Array` of `PromiseSettledResult`, where each element reflects the exit status of each worker thread.
+The method returns a `Promise` that will resolve to an `Array` of `PromiseSettledResult`, where each element reflects the exit status of each worker thread.

-This method will throw an `Error` if the `Server` is closed prior to being opened.
+This method throws an `Error` if the `Server` is closed prior to being opened.

 - Returns: `<Promise<Array<PromiseSettledResult<unknown>>>>`